"Thank you, scary leather man. I love you."

 Effective at deflating a character's pompous attitude.
 An ironic but overused trope is the character hating a certain kind of animal, then finding one who can't take the hint.

 Some smaller children and babies instinctually feel safer when held by big and strong men.
-Its suspected that they pick up on pheromones that tell about health and testerone.
+It is suspected that they pick up on pheromones that tell about health and testosterone.
 It also has noted neurological effects on the men in question, softening certain responses and hardening others.

 Sometimes this is introduced later in the plot as a Morality Pet

 .
 Compare Evil-Detecting Dog

 and Friend to All Living Things

 , where someone tries to invoke this trope via a picture.